bluenote-1577/floria/README.md

 1. a list of variants in .vcf format
 2. a set of reads mapped to contigs/references in .bam format

 **floria** performs strain/haplotype phasing on short-read or long-read whole genome metagenomic samples.

-Importantly, floria was built with useability in mind.
-It is easy to install (a static binary is also available) and gives plenty of output information.
-We also provide scripts for visualizing its outputs.
+For more an introduction to floria and its inputs/outputs, see the documentation below.

 ## Full documentation